peilun-he/State-Space-Dynamic-Functional-Regression-for-Fixed-Income-Spread-Analysis/README.md

 This repository contains the code for the paper titled "State-Space Dynamic Functional Regression for Multicurve Fixed Income Spread Analysis and Stress Testing".

-For test purpose, one can run the *test.m* file in Matlab.
-This file will apply the DNS model and the DNS-FR model on UK bond yields and calculate the RMSE.
+For testing purposes, one can run the *test.m* file in Matlab.
+This file will apply the DNS model and the DNS-FR model to UK bond yields and calculate the RMSE.
 The following table gives the expected results after running this file.

 | Maturity | DNS model | DNS-FR model |